Theory of ab initio downfolding with arbitrary range electron-phonon coupling: Connection to a Lang-Firsov transformation picture

-and perform the polaron transformation $\tilde{H}_{pol}=e^SH_{pol}e^{-S}$ to eliminate the electron-phonon coupling term.
-Additionally, we assume the phonon degrees of freedom to be in thermal equilibrium, and trace them out.
-To do so, we replace the phonon operators with their expectation values, in a mean-field fashion, in pursuit of an effective electronic Hamiltonian in presence of phonons at temperature $T$.
-This yields the result
+Additionally, if we assume the phonon degrees of freedom to be in thermal equilibrium, and trace them out within a weak-coupling approximation, we can replace the phonon operators with their expectation values, in a mean-field fashion.
+Within its regime of validity, this approximation yields an effective electronic Hamiltonian in the presence of phonons at temperature $T$:

 where we have ignored constant shifts to the electronic energy.
 Here the modulated off-site interaction is

 where $N_{\mathbf{q}\nu}(T)$ the Bose-Einstein distribution.
 The on-site energies are renormalized as